sammancoaching/website/_kata_descriptions/shopping_basket.md

 Shopping Basket Discount
 ========================

-Calculate the total price of a shopping basket.
-Items in the basket have a unit price and quantity.
+Items in a shopping basket have a unit price and quantity.
+Write code that will allow you to:

-For example:

-- price $10, quantity 5
-- price $25, quantity 2
-- price $9.99, quantity 6
+- find out the quantity of a particular item in the basket
+- calculate the total price of the whole basket, including any applicable discount

-If you buy in bulk, you get a discount:
+Normally the total price is the sum of unit price * quantity for all the items.
+If you buy in bulk you get a discount:

-- If total value > $100, apply a 5% discount
+- If total basket value > $100, apply a 5% discount
-- If total value > $200, apply a 10% discount
+- If total basket value > $200, apply a 10% discount

+## Example

+- Item A: price $10, quantity 5
+- Item B: price $25, quantity 2
+- Item C: price $9.99, quantity 6

+This basket qualifies for a 5% discount and the total price is $151.94

 ### Acknowledgements
 I got this kata from Jason Gorman but I have changed it slightly.